 - Stair, balcony, and deck accidents – Many assume that decks, stairs, and balconies are properly secured to buildings and that there’s not much of a chance they can get hurt while in one of these locations.
 People are often injured due to stairs, decks, and balconies that are poorly maintained and/or improperly used.

-Everyone must take reasonable steps in order to prevent needless injuries from being inflicted upon others.
-This is often described as a duty of care.
-Our Columbus premises liability lawyers could help you sue property owners for damages if they failed to take normal precautions to keep you safe while on their property.
+When it comes to accidents on another’s property, you may be able to file an insurance claim or lawsuit against the property owners for damages if they failed to take normal precautions to keep you safe.
 This includes fixing damaged facilities that create a danger to those present.
-Furthermore, premises liability law requires a duty to warn guests of serious dangers that might go unnoticed.
+Further, premises liability law requires a duty to warn guests of serious dangers that might go unnoticed.

 - You were present on property owned or occupied by someone else.

 - There was a danger while you were present.

 - This danger was the cause of the injuries that you sustained.